ICON Achieves Market Cap of $159.49 Million (ICX)

-ICON (ICX) traded 6.1% lower against the dollar during the 24-hour period ending at 11:00 AM ET on December 12th.
-During the last week, ICON has traded 4.4% lower against the dollar.
-One ICON coin can currently be bought for $0.17 or 0.00001020 BTC on popular cryptocurrency exchanges.
-ICON has a total market cap of $159.49 million and $4.63 million worth of ICON was traded on exchanges in the last 24 hours.
+ICON (ICX) traded 6.1% lower against the US dollar during the twenty-four hour period ending at 11:00 AM E.T. on December 12th.
+During the last week, ICON has traded down 4.4% against the US dollar.
+One ICON coin can now be bought for about $0.17 or 0.00001020 BTC on popular exchanges.
+ICON has a total market capitalization of $159.49 million and $4.63 million worth of ICON was traded on exchanges in the last day.

-ICON (CRYPTO:ICX) is a LFT coin that uses the Loopchain hashing algorithm.
+ICX is a LFT coin that uses the Loopchain hashing algorithm.
 Its genesis date was September 19th, 2017.
 ICON’s total supply is 926,210,351 coins and its circulating supply is 919,483,096 coins.
 ICON’s official message board is forum.icon.community.
 ICON’s official Twitter account is @helloiconworld and its Facebook page is accessible here.
-The official website for ICON is icon.community.
+ICON’s official website is icon.community.
 The Reddit community for ICON is https://reddit.com/r/helloicon and the currency’s Github account can be viewed here.

 According to CryptoCompare, “ICON (ICX) is a cryptocurrency .
 ICON has a current supply of 926,210,351 with 919,483,096 in circulation.
 The last known price of ICON is 0.17475171 USD and is down -5.58 over the last 24 hours.
 It is currently trading on 94 active market(s) with $3,741,981.98 traded over the last 24 hours.
 More information can be found at https://icon.community.”